Disclosure Issues in International IP Arbitration

-Note that there is no obligation that the collected evidence be used in later legal proceedings, as it may be that the results of the discovery show there to be no basis for a claim.
-Nor is there any prohibition on such evidence being used in an arbitration, whether in France or abroad.
-And importantly, the French Supreme Court has confirmed that this procedure may be used to obtain evidence from non-parties.
+There is no obligation that the collected evidence be used in later legal proceedings, as it may be that the results of the discovery show there to be no basis for a claim.
+There is also no prohibition on such evidence being used in arbitration, whether in France or abroad.
+Importantly, the French Supreme Court has confirmed that this procedure may be used to obtain evidence from non-parties.

-The way parties resort to national judicial discovery techniques, however, should be organised and planned with the arbitral tribunal, so that the tribunal is notified and has the possibility to oversee, or potentially to prohibit, recourse to national courts to obtain discovery.
+The resort by parties to national judicial discovery techniques, however, should be organised and planned with the arbitral tribunal, so that the tribunal is notified and has the possibility to oversee, or potentially to prohibit, recourse to national courts to obtain discovery.
 As with privilege, this is an issue that can and should be raised with the parties early in the proceedings, at the time of the terms of reference or the initial procedural order.
-Even if the parties have not contemplated at that early stage of the proceeding that they might use such discovery tools, it is recommended that the tribunal include a reference to this type of discovery request if such requests are not addressed in any of the applicable institutional rules or guidance.
+Even if the parties have not contemplated at that early stage of the proceedings that they might use such discovery tools, it is recommended that the tribunal include a reference to this type of discovery request if the requests are not addressed in any of the applicable institutional rules or guidance.

-For example, there is no reference to discovery proceedings brought in national courts by the parties in the ICC Rules.
-However, these rules do provide that:
+For example, there is no reference to discovery proceedings brought in national courts by the parties in the ICC Rules; however, those rules do provide the following:

-- ‘the arbitral tribunal and the parties shall make every effort to conduct the arbitration in an expeditious and cost-effective manner’ (Article 22); and
+- ‘The arbitral tribunal and the parties shall make every effort to conduct the arbitration in an expeditious and cost-effective manner.’

-- ‘the arbitral tribunal shall proceed within as short a time a possible to establish the facts of the case by all appropriate means’ (Article 25).
+- ‘The arbitral tribunal shall proceed within as short a time as possible to establish the facts of the case by all appropriate means.’